-The Administrator, Ms. Kiran Malhi will be notified of all emergencies.
+The Director, Ms. Kiran Malhi will be notified of all emergencies.
 In her absence Ms. Casandra Novello will handle emergencies.
-911 will be notified if the school cannot handle the emergency situation.
+911 will be notified if the school cannot handle the emergency.

-The Administrator is reachable after hours via school email.
-Absences and routine matters should be called in to the office.
+The Director/Administrator is reachable after hours via school email.
+Emails will be responded to within 2 business days.
+Absences should be entered in the parent portal, and routine matters should be called in to the office.